ZhgChg.Li

 iOS tintAdjustmentMode Property

-No fuss, just go straight to the comparison chart.
+No fuss, just straight to the comparison images.

 Left: Before correction / Right: After correction

 First, let’s introduce the tintAdjustmentMode property.
-This property controls the display mode of tintColor and has three enum options:
+This property controls the display mode of the tintColor and has three possible enum values:

-2. .Normal: Default mode, displays the assigned tintColor normally
+2. .Normal: Default mode, displays the set tintColor normally.

-3. .Dimmed: Changes tintColor to a low-saturation, dim color (which is gray!)
+3. .Dimmed: changes the tintColor to a low saturation, dimmed color (which appears gray!).

-The above issue is not a bug but rather the inherent mechanism of the system:
+The above issue is not a bug but a system mechanism:

-When presenting a UIAlertController, the tintAdjustmentMode of the Root ViewController’s view on the current page changes to Dimmed (so technically, the color setting is not “disabled,” but the tintAdjustmentMode is altered)
+When presenting a UIAlertController, the tintAdjustmentMode of the Root ViewController’s view on the current page is set to Dimmed (so technically, the color setting is not “invalid,” it’s just that the tintAdjustmentMode is changed)

-Sometimes, if we want the ICON color to remain consistent, we only need to keep the tintAdjustmentMode the same in the UIView’s tintColorDidChange event:
+However, sometimes we want the ICON color to remain consistent, so we only need to keep the tintAdjustmentMode setting consistent in the UIView’s tintColorDidChange event:

 extension UIButton {